 - Try to help those with restrictions or allergies get similar foods as the rest of the camp (for example, gluten-free pancakes on regular pancake day, or a veggie or soy-based burger on hamburger days).

-Because dietary restrictions and allergies often require food substitutions, when a camper’s diet is restricted from one or more of the following foods, a fee of $10/week is added to your ledger to help cover the increasing cost of allergen-free (or meat-free) substitute foods: eggs, dairy, gluten, meat, peanuts, tree nuts, soy.
+However, because dietary restrictions and allergies often require food substitutions that are pricier than the food items purchased for the majority of camp, when a camper’s diet is restricted from one or more of the following foods, for reasons that are not medical (for example a choice to be vegetarian, doesn’t like dairy, etc.) a fee of $10/week is added to your ledger to help cover the increasing cost of allergen-free (or meat-free) substitute foods: eggs, dairy, gluten, meat, peanuts, tree nuts, soy, meat.
 While shellfish is a common allergy, don’t worry as we don’t offer this at camp.
+This fee is added only if your camper wants substitute foods, example a vegan patty on hamburger day, or dairy-free ice cream.
+If she is fine to eat the other food options on the table or at the salad bar without having a substitute food item, there is no charge. (please contact the office with questions!
+Office@campalleghany.com)

 When it comes to dietary preferences, such as vegetarian, pescatarian, gluten-free (as choice rather than a diagnosed medical need), we will respect and honor this, but campers must commit to it entirely for the one, three, or six weeks they’re at camp.
 In other words, if you’re asking us to procure veggie burgers for your camper under her Food Allergy/Dietary Restriction Agreement, then she can’t eat bacon when she wants to because that’s not vegetarian and with 450 people to feed three times a day, we need the simplicity of being able for her to fall under one dietary plan, not a patchwork plan.